 In 2013, Clare presented a solo exhibition of Domestic Drift at Galería H2O in Barcelona and was artist-in-residence for Backlight Photo Festival in Finland.
 In 2014 her work was shown at Circulation(s) festival in Paris and in Belfast Exposed's Photobook exhibition in Northern Ireland.
 Clare also curated an exhibition of new Northern Irish photography for Backlight Photo Festival, Finland.

 In 2015 she presented her research at Remote Photo Festival and Belfast Exposed's Feminist Lens event and exhibited in Aleppo, Syria and Dali, China.
-She was a speaker at the International Conference of Photography and Theory 2016 in Nicosia, Cyprus, talking about her fieldwork in the domestic everyday.
+She was a speaker at the International Conference of Photography and Theory 2016 in Cyprus, talking about her fieldwork in the domestic everyday, and a keynote speaker at Visualising the Home in Carlisle, UK in 2017.
+Her work is currently showing in Landskrona Photo Festival, Sweden, and Ningbo International Photography Week in China.
 Clare has written for the British Journal of Photography and contributed a chapter for a major book due out in 2017.